clodoaldocodes/spectrometer/README.md

 '''
 def wavelengths(self):
-    """wavelength array of the spectrometer
+    - wavelength array of the spectrometer

     wavelengths in (nm) corresponding to each pixel of the spectrometer